holochain/deepkey/README.md

 - The `first_deepkey_agent` (FDA), the author of the `KeysetRoot`.
 - The `root_pub_key`, the public part of an throwaway keypair which is only used to generate this KSR.
 (Using the `sign_ephemeral` HDK function.)
--  A `Signature`: the authority of the FDA is established using the private part of the throwaway keypair to sign sign the FDA's pubkey.
+-  A `Signature`: the authority of the FDA is established using the private part of the throwaway keypair to sign the FDA's pubkey.

 Note that if a device is to issue a KSR it must do so as its very first action in Deepkey.